 Performance and customer satisfactions scores are high.
-The overall customer satisfaction score was five points above target.
+The overall customer satisfaction score was two points above target.

-Customer complaints, (mostly about ticket machines) have increased compared to previous quarters to be about average for the DLR.
+Customer complaints, (mostly about ticket machines) have increased compared to previous two quarters, but is lower, when compared to the same period a year ago.